Pulse and Cocktails

 Pulse and Cocktails is a chain of sex shops in England, specialising in lingerie, bondage, sex toys and other items.
-They also have an eCommerce website offering Click + Collect in-store and Delivery.
-They claim to have the largest stores of any sex shop chain in Europe, with the main branch in Rotherham having a floor area of 7000 sqft.
+The company also operates an eCommerce website offering click and collect in-store and home delivery.
+They claim to have the largest stores of any sex shop chain in Europe, with the flagship branch in Rotherham having a floor area of 7000 sqft.